 WHY: The LF Program experienced the value of guidebooks during the Alaska FBFM calibration workshop (Alaska guidebook).
-Feedback will improve LF Remap and enhance future data product updates.
+Feedback helps improve future LF product updates.
 Watch the LF website, bulletins, and postcards for new information.
 Contact us to be included on the invitation list for future information workshops.

 WHO: Dr. Wendel Hann of the Wildland Fire Research Development and Applications-Fuels and Fire Ecology, University of Idaho Unit ( email@example.com )